George Ramsay (footballer, born 1855): Management career

 Aston Villa's success under Ramsay was built upon a scouting network that signed up the best young players from Birmingham and the Black Country towns and moulding them to play 'the Villa way'.
 Players such as John Devey, Charlie Athersmith, Howard Spencer, Billy Garraty, Steve Smith, Joe Bache, Billy Walker and Frank Moss were all local lads who played starring roles for Villa during the club's golden era.
 The team was reinforced by a strong contingent of talented Scottish players such as Archie Hunter, James Cowan and John Campbell.

 George Ramsay in 1913, following his fifth FA Cup win.

-Howard Spencer, Villa's captain from 1902 - 1907 once said:
+Howard Spencer, Villa's captain from 1902 to 1907, once said:

 "We like to get young men and turn them into our particular style.
 This style is difficult to describe, but we prefer skilful control of the ball, sound defence, and, above all, teamwork.
 Aston Villa never had a coach.
 The older players teach the younger ones.
 The older players taught me, and experience, I suppose, did the rest."

 Spencer was one of a succession of Aston Villa captains that, starting with Ramsay himself, maintained the club's distinctive and highly successful playing style for over 40 years.
 Archie Hunter, John Devey, Howard Spencer, Joe Bache, Frank Moss and Billy Walker, all captained the club under Ramsay and were important influences both on and off the pitch.

 Ramsay later said of his role in the establishment of Aston Villa as the most successful football club in England:

 "Aston Villa have always been my love.
 I helped to plant the tree and have seen a grand oak grow."

 In 1926, with his health failing due to arthritis, Ramsay retired as secretary at the age of 71.
 He was made honorary advisor and a vice-president of the Club.
 His replacement W. J. Smith was unable to continue Ramsay's success, although the club did finish runners-up in the league twice under his guidance.
 In 1934 Smith stood down and the club decided to appoint its first manager, Jimmy McMullan.
 The following year Ramsay died at the age of 80.
 Within a year of his death the Midlands giants were relegated, an unthinkable notion in the Ramsay era.